 OK, maybe that's a bit much.
 But it is exciting to think about what's ahead and imagine the possibilities.

-Samsung executives attended the American Diabetes Association's Scientific Sessions in Boston in early June this year, when the Medtronic partnership made headlines.
-Now that the dust has settled, we were able to connect with two of those execs -- Dr. David Rhew, Samsung's fairly new Chief Medical Officer, and Kevin Jones, Senior Director of Strategy & Business Development.
+Now that the dust has settled from the news announced in conjunction with the ADA's Scientific Sessions in Boston in early June this year, we were able to connect with two of those execs -- Dr. David Rhew, Samsung's fairly new Chief Medical Officer, and Kevin Jones, Senior Director of Strategy & Business Development.

 Here is our Q&A with both Rhew and Jones -- it's looong, but we think they offer some great insight into Samsung's move into diabetes and healthcare, and what we can expect to see in the coming years, including how they're embracing the concept of interoperability and open-source data sharing (!)